-All signed evaluation documents will be placed in the district electronic personnel file each year.
+All electronically finalized evaluation documents will be placed in the district electronic personnel file each year.
 If an educator is on the Alternative Evaluation, the Year-End Report is filled out and placed in the personnel file.
 The Alternative Model Proposal Worksheet is placed in the unit file.

-No other information/documents may be placed in the certificated employee's electronic personnel file without the employee's opportunity to read and sign the actual copy to be filed.
+No other information/documents may be placed in the certificated employee's electronic personnel file without the employee's opportunity to read and electronically finalize the actual copy to be filed.